The Brady Bunch Movie-1995

 Grade: B+

-Being the first of its kind to be a completely painted animated feature, hopefully, other films will follow suit, as the result is an exuberance in creativity.
+Being the first of its kind to be a wholly painted animated feature, hopefully, other films will follow suit, resulting in an exuberance in creativity.

-While the biography of Vincent van Gogh is interesting, I was oftentimes left wondering about the accuracy of all the details as the plot is rather dramatic.
+While Vincent van Gogh’s biography is fascinating, the dramatic plot often left me wondering about the accuracy of all the details.

 Still, the film is to be celebrated for its progressive and edgy nature.

-For example, Saoirse Ronan can clearly be distinguished as the daughter of a local boatman, who was rumored as keeping close company with van Gogh before his death.
+For example, Saoirse Ronan can clearly be distinguished as the daughter of a local boatman, who was rumored to be keeping close company with van Gogh before his death.
 We know it is the actress, but in painting form, eliciting a surreal experience.

 The action begins one year following tortured artist, Vincent van Gogh’s, tragic suicide.
 Postman Joseph Roulin asks his son Armand to deliver Van Gogh’s last letter to his brother, Theo.

-Those characters include his doctor, an innkeeper, and others who may hold clues to the mystery surrounding his death.
+Those characters include his doctor, an innkeeper, and others who may hold clues to his death’s mystery.

-Did someone drive Van Gogh to suddenly take his own life?
+Did someone drive Van Gogh to take his own life suddenly?
 What was the romantic situation between either Marguerite or perhaps even Adeline?
-The supposed copying of Van Gogh’s art by his doctor, Dr. Paul Gachet is an interesting point.
+The supposed copying of Van Gogh’s art by his doctor, Dr. Paul Gachet, is fascinating.

-Through all of these dramatic and intriguing facets, I did begin to wonder what was factual and what was not.
+Through these dramatic and intriguing facets, I began to wonder what was factual and what was not.

-The brilliant part of Loving Vincent exists in the unusual and artistic method in which the film is created.
+The brilliant part of Loving Vincent is the unusual and artistic method by which the film is created.

-The fact that the film is about one of the most respected and appreciated artists of all time is no accident and this perfectly encases the overall tone of the film in wonderful fashion.
+The fact that the film is about one of the most respected and appreciated artists of all time is no accident, and this perfectly encapsulates the overall tone of the film.

-Throughout the one hour and thirty-four-minute duration of the film, I was continually enamored by the “look” of the film.
-Exquisite and quite beautiful, the filmmakers chose classically trained painters over traditional animators and I feel this makes all of the difference.
+Throughout the one hour and thirty-four-minute duration of the film, I was continually enamored by its ” look.”
+Exquisite and quite beautiful, the filmmakers chose classically trained painters over traditional animators, and I feel this makes all the difference.

-The use of actual Van Gogh paintings was an instrumental part of the film and modified to fit into the allotted screen room.
-The cast performed the film, as if a play, in front of a green screen, and then the painters created their magic- pretty incredible!
+The use of actual Van Gogh paintings was an instrumental part of the film, which was modified to fit into the allotted screen room.
+The cast performed the film, as if it were a play, in front of a green screen, and then the painters created their magic—pretty incredible!

-Also, mind-blowing is the use of colors to change the time of day (brightness and darkness) that results in a highly effective tone.
+Also, mind-blowing uses colors to change the time of day (brightness and darkness), which results in a highly effective tone.

 Oscar Nominations: Best Animated Feature Film